Hezziac/movie-social/README.md

 The choice of technology for this project was deliberate, with the goal of building a modern, performant, and scalable application.

 * **React & TypeScript:** I chose React to build a dynamic, single-page application (SPA).
 TypeScript was used to add a layer of type safety, which was crucial for a project of this size.
 It helped catch common errors during development and made the codebase easier to maintain.
+* **Complex Mobile UI:** One of the most challenging parts of this project was the "Mobile Zoom" feature.
+Using `@use-gesture/react`, I implemented a custom pinch-to-zoom and drag system for the feed, allowing mobile users to interact with high-resolution posters in a native-app fashion.
+* **Real-time Highlighting:** To enhance the "Creation Post," I developed a custom hashtag highlighter.
+Because standard HTML textareas do not support inline styling, I used a layered-component approach where a transparent input sits perfectly atop a formatted `div`, synchronizing scroll and line-heights to provide real-time visual feedback.
+* **Relational Database Design:** Unlike a simple NoSQL setup, I utilized PostgreSQL's relational power.
+I authored specialized 'Join Tables' (`post_tags` and `user_movies`) to manage the complex many-to-many relationships that power the discovery and tagging features.
 * **Supabase (PostgreSQL):** Rather than building a custom backend from scratch, I chose Supabase.
 This allowed me to focus on the "Instagram-look" and core social features without getting bogged down in server-side boilerplate.
 The relational structure of PostgreSQL is ideal for managing complex relationships between users, posts, and communities.
 * **Tailwind CSS:** For styling, I utilized Tailwind CSS.
 Its utility-first approach allowed me to rapidly build the UI.
 I spent considerable time refactoring the CSS to handle mobile "safe-area" insets and dynamic viewport heights to ensure the app feels like a native mobile application.
 * **AI Collaboration:** Throughout the 9-month development, I utilized GitHub Copilot and Perplexity AI as "pair programmers."
-They were instrumental in refactoring the `App.tsx` routing logic and debugging complex redirect loops during the onboarding phase.
+They were instrumental in refactoring the `App.tsx` routing logic and debugging complex redirect loops during the onboarding phase as well as helping debug issues I didn't understand.

 ---